Hitendrasinh99/HIDDEN-WEB-DATA-PROJECT/README.md

 1. index.html
    - Public-facing page
    - Contains general visible content (text and image)
-   - Shows a placeholder message where the hidden content (image) would be
+   - Shows a Hidden and Importent Content For this Research message where the hidden content (image) would be

 2. Xindex.html
    - Secure extension of index.html